• Skip to primary navigation

 • Making this oatmeal bread without yeast is super easy.
 Actually, all you have to do is to mix the ingredients and bake in a loaf pan.
 Nothing more and nothing less!

-• Use a kitchen scale when baking, it is more reliable.
-(Amazon affiliate link).
-Kitchen scales are super cheap and make baking preciser thus better, easier, and cleaner.
-Cup measuring is very inaccurate and too much flour will make the loaf tough.
+• Use a kitchen scale when baking; it is more reliable.
+Kitchen scales are super cheap and make baking precise, thus better, easier, and cleaner.
+Cup measuring is very inaccurate, and too much flour will make the loaf tough.
 Too much yogurt will make it too wet.

 • Make sure you preheat the oven properly and prepare the baking tin before you start mixing the ingredients, the bread should be baked immediately and not wait on the counter.